martbetz/martbetz.github.io/_posts/2022-10-27-exploring-jpegxl.md

 ### When will adoption role out? ###

-JPEG XL has already been finalised, but it could take a while before it gains traction; none of the popular web browsers support it just yet (at least, not by default), but here's to hoping that changes very soon.³ ⁴
+JPEG XL has already been finalised, but it could take a while before it gains traction; none of the popular web browsers support it just yet (at least, not by default), but here's to hoping that changes very soon.⁴ ⁵

 ---
+¹ wikipedia.com provides a comprehensuve list of [JPEG XL features](https://en.m.wikipedia.org/wiki/JPEG_XL#Features).

-¹ My weapon of choice is KDE Manaro, so this was a no-brainer; in less than two minutes, support was added to _all_ my KDE apps — _as well as [GIMP](https://www.gimp.org/), and even my beloved [feh](https://feh.finalrewind.org)!_ 😍️
+² My weapon of choice is KDE Manaro, so this was a no-brainer; in less than two minutes, support was added to _all_ my KDE apps — _as well as [GIMP](https://www.gimp.org/), and even my beloved [feh](https://feh.finalrewind.org)!_ 😍️

-² I could have just used the PNG, of course, but then my chart wouldn't have looked anywhere near as pretty! 😉
+³ I could have just used the PNG, of course, but then my chart wouldn't have looked anywhere near as pretty! 😉

-³ caniuse.com provides up-to-date statistics on [JPEG XL browser support](https://caniuse.com/?search=jxl).
+⁴ caniuse.com provides up-to-date statistics on [JPEG XL browser support](https://caniuse.com/?search=jxl).

-⁴ And yet, just as I finished writing this post, _[Google dropped support for JPEG XL in Chromium](https://cloudinary.com/blog/the-case-for-jpeg-xl)!_ 😠
+⁵ And yet, just as I finished writing this post, _[Google dropped support for JPEG XL in Chromium](https://cloudinary.com/blog/the-case-for-jpeg-xl)!_ 😠